Jean-Michel Byron: Biography and career

 Byron's musical career began in 1983 as a session singer, having also played in groups doing cover songs.
-Originally from East London, South Africa, he attended high school (senior secondary) at John Bissicker High School in a former "coloured area".
+Originally from KuGompo City, South Africa, he attended high school (senior secondary) at John Bissicker High School in a former "coloured area".
 He sang at high school concerts and community shows.

 Byron joined Toto for their Past to Present 1977–1990 album.
 Singing on the release's four new tracks, including the song "Can You Hear What I'm Saying", Byron had a style mixing rock music with R&B different than the group's past vocalists, being directly influenced by artists such as George Michael.
 The album proved to be a hit after it came out in mid-1990, reaching top 20 spots on album ranking charts in over four nations including Germany and Switzerland, and it also attracted critical praise.
 Reviewers had mixed remarks on Byron's vocal abilities, with AllMusic's William Ruhlmann finding the artist "more soulful than his predecessors, but no more memorable."

 The band's record label had strongly pushed Byron on the other band members, who felt uncertain given the difference of styles between Byron's soul music background and Toto's previous rock work.
 Despite album success, things would soon become more intense.
 During the album's supporting tour in 1990, Byron and the band began to openly clash.
 His on-stage antics and diva-like behavior irked other band members and had a strongly polarizing influence on Toto's fans, some concertgoers even flipping him off and heckling him during performances.
 "Byron comes out and starts dancing around.
 I’m looking at Jeff [Porcaro] with bulging eyes.
 In rehearsal, Byron was just sitting there, but now he's out doing this Michael Jackson on crack shit, with a golf glove on one hand, and my jaw was on the floor," Toto guitarist, songwriter, and co-vocalist Steve Lukather later remarked.
-“We’re mortified... but it had all gone to his head".
+"We're mortified ... but it had all gone to his head".

 The group ended up bringing in additional singers, and Steve Lukather took on a more prominent role until Byron ended up being basically relegated to the role of a backing vocalist.
 Upon Byron's dismissal, Toto was once again at a crossroads, having had an acrimonious divide during his tenure.